timsbiomed/tccm-model/docs/core/references/NameAndMeaningReference.md

 ## Children

  * [AssociationReference](AssociationReference.md) - A name or identifier that uniquely names an association instance in a code system.
  * [BindingQualifierReference](BindingQualifierReference.md) - A reference to an entity that describes the role that a given value set binding plays for a concept domain.
-T ypical values represent “overall,” “minimum” or “maximum,” the significance of which can be found in H L7 Version 3 documentation.
+T
  * [CaseSignificanceReference](CaseSignificanceReference.md) - A reference to an entity that describes significance of the case in term or designation.
- * [CodeSystemCategoryReference](CodeSystemCategoryReference.md) - A reference to information about a paradigm model used to create an ontology (a.k.a. knowledge representation paradigm).
+ * [CodeSystemCategoryReference](CodeSystemCategoryReference.md) - A reference to information about a paradigm model used to create an ontology (a.k.a. knowledge
  * [CodeSystemReference](CodeSystemReference.md) - A reference to a code system or ontology.
  * [CodeSystemVersionReference](CodeSystemVersionReference.md) - A reference to a specific version of code system and, if known, the code system which it is a version of.
  * [ConceptDomainReference](ConceptDomainReference.md) - A reference to a concept domain.